Cameron Green: English county cricket

+International career

+Green made his List A debut for Cricket Australia XI against Pakistan during their tour of Australia on 10 January 2017.
 In October 2020, Green was named in Australia's squad for the limited overs matches against India.
 In November 2020, he was also named in Australia's Test squad for the matches against India.
 Green made his One Day International (ODI) debut for Australia against India on 2 December 2020.
 In a warm-up match before the Test series, Green scored a century for Australia A. He made his Test debut for Australia on 17 December 2020, against India.

-In March 2021, Green scored his maiden double century in first-class cricket, with 251 runs for Western Australia against Queensland in the 2020–21 Sheffield Shield season.
 In February 2022, Green was named in Australia's Twenty20 International (T20I) squad for their tour of Pakistan.
 He made his T20I debut on 5 April 2022, for Australia against Pakistan.
 In August 2022, he took his first ODI five-wicket haul, against Zimbabwe in Townsville.
 In the first ODI against New Zealand in Cairns, he was named player of the match after making 89 not out in a difficult run chase.
 In the T20I Series against India, Green scored two half-centuries.

 In October 2022, Green was added to the Australian squad for the 2022 T20 World Cup as an injury replacement for Josh Inglis.